 In the Kerasovo village in Greece, in 2015, a female musician was giving a workshop on the polyphonic sound of the mountains in this Epirus region, very close to Albania.
 We learned from her practices as well.

-From all these influences, its always a question of alchemy for us to find out how not to fall into a category.
+From all these influences, it’s always a question of alchemy for us to find out how not to fall into a category.
 To avoid falling into the traditional category nor into the minimalist category, we compose from a set of materials that sometimes mesh well together and sometimes fight with each other.
 That’s how we stay on the edge, and are all the time working on personalizing and fictionalizing our music.

 Merve: Were the songs you played at Seanaps Festival your compositions or did you interpret already existing polyphonic songs?